tprior01/fbref-data/README.md

 # FBREF to PostgreSQL

-Creates a PostgreSQL db from scrapes FBREF data.
+Creates a PostgreSQL db from scraped FBREF data.